A Current Perspective on Encryption Algorithms

 need (public key) certificate authorities, and we need them now!

 Its time to stop arguing about the politics, and do it!
+As well,

-Also to improve security, good, strong, encryption is needed now
+Lastly, to improve security, good, strong, encryption is needed now

 in many products, particularly those involving network communications.